aseem2625/Space-Dash/README.md

 Use accelerometer to control the player
 Or in case you're going too fast then give impulse to player in opposite direction by clicking in opposite direction

+#Future map:
-#Future map and source file for graphic has been attached so that anyone who wants to learn can modify it from there
+Source file for graphics is also in the Extras folder so that anyone who wants to learn can modify it from there

 #Credits